-- 11. An operating ratio is a type of measurement that analyzes - a) revenues to expenditures. - b) the percentages of operational cost to total revenue. - c) meal cost per expenditure. - d) the total cost to produce a meal or meal equivalent. - 12.
-Knowing the costs of food used during a given period of time can provide vital information - a) concerning the complexity of the menu. - b) in preventing waste and food theft during the monitoring period. - c) to determine the daily participation. - d) concerning extra food sales. - 13.
-Meals Per Labor Hour can be measured by - a) dividing the average number of meals served for a given period by the Average Daily Attendance. - b) dividing the average number of meals served for a given period by the average number of labor hours. - c) conducting a time and motion study. - d) dividing the average number of meals served for a given period by the number of paid labor hours. - 14.
-Budget forecasting means - a) surveying your customers for program improvement planning. - b) gathering feedback on the school nutrition program from the school wellness team. - c) estimating or calculating revenues and expenditures in advance by analyzing data. - d) developing a catering program. - 15.
-The school nutrition director can determine the net excess/deficit per meal or meal equivalent served by - a) analyzing the meal cost per expenditure. - b) analyzing the percentages of operational costs to total revenue. - c) comparing revenues to expenditures. - d) analyzing the total cost to produce a meal/meal equivalent.
+- 11. Comparing revenue earned with meal costs - a) helps determine where revenue needs to be increased. - b) allows you to analyze expenditures by cost. - c) identifies areas where expenses should be monitored. - d) tells you nothing. - 12.
+If the total of all cost percentages is less than 100%, then the operating balance - a) Increases. - b) decreases. - c) Breaks even. - d) is over budget. - 13.
+An operating ratio is a type of measurement that analyzes - a) revenues to expenditures. - b) the percentages of operational cost to total revenue. - c) meal cost per expenditure. - d) the total cost to produce a meal or meal equivalent. - 14.
+Knowing the costs of food used during a given period of time can provide vital information - a) concerning the complexity of the menu. - b) in preventing waste and food theft during the monitoring period. - c) to determine the daily participation. - d) concerning extra food sales. - 15.
+Meals Per Labor Hour can be measured by - a) dividing the average number of meals served for a given period by the Average Daily Attendance. - b) dividing the average number of meals served for a given period by the average number of labor hours. - c) conducting a time and motion study. - d) dividing the average number of meals served for a given period by the number of paid labor hours.

+- 16. Budget forecasting means

+- a) surveying your customers for program improvement planning.

+- b) gathering feedback on the school nutrition program from the school wellness team.

+- c) estimating or calculating revenues and expenditures in advance by analyzing data.

+- d) developing a catering program.

+- 17. The school nutrition director can determine the net excess/deficit per meal or meal equivalent served by

+- a) analyzing the meal cost per expenditure.

+- b) analyzing the percentages of operational costs to total revenue.

+- c) comparing revenues to expenditures.

+- d) analyzing the total cost to produce a meal/meal equivalent.

+- 18. Two visual ways of communicating financial data to stakeholders are

+- a) posters and handouts.

+- b) bar graphs and pie charts.

+- c) websites and photographs.

+- d) spreadsheets and videos.

-- 16. When conducting a financial analysis of your school nutrition program, which two program areas should be reviewed first?
+- 19. When conducting a financial analysis of your school nutrition program, which two program areas should be reviewed first?

 - a) catering and special functions

 - b) customer service and equipment

 - c) revenues and expenditures

 - d) purchasing and menus